-There are also measures that can prevent or lower the risk for potential reactions.
+There are also measures that can prevent or lower the risk of potential reactions.
 Generally, the initial step is to maintain a clean house.
 Dust and vacuum the house at least once a week to prevent the buildup of dust.
 Use a vacuum cleaner with a HEPA filter to eliminate the tiniest particles.

 Infants and young children are prone to the dangers of dust due to their fragile immune system.
 Remember that the health risks to infants from pollutants present in household dust are higher than the adults.

 How To Remove Dust From The Air